curtisnlogan/lodestar-project/README.md

 ## Features

-- Epic 1: A user can utilize CRUD functionality on their own astromical observation logs.
+- **Epic 1** (MVP: A user can utilize CRUD functionality on their own astromical observation logs.
-- Epic 2: A user can read up-to-date space/astronomy news, through NASA API integrations.
+- **Epic 2** (MVP): A user can read up-to-date space/astronomy news, through NASA API integrations.
-- Epic 3 (Stretch): Pull real astronomical data from an Astronomy API into the users astronomical log.
+- **Epic 3** (Stretch): Pull real astronomical data from an Astronomy API into the users astronomical log.

 *Usage notes and feature screenshots.*